gambino9/Rainfall/level9/walkthrough.md

 --- SIGSEGV (Segmentation fault) ---
 +++ killed by SIGSEGV +++

 The `memcpy` function is called in the `setAnnotation`.
-Because it uses the length of the string with `strlen`, but there is no control of the size, we can overflow and cause changes to the heap.
+Because it uses the length of the string with `strlen`, but there is no control of the size, so we can overflow and cause changes to the heap.

 Let's start the program while putting a breakpoint to `setAnnotation` function :